 And that this would somehow help clear a family home of clutter!!
 Er hellllooo!!!

 BUT this year I came up trumps.

-And I found a method that is helping me declutter my whole house in 30 minutes a week in manageable chunks.
+And found a method that helps me declutter my whole house in 30 minutes a week in manageable chunks.

 Sounds good huh?
-It is!!
-It’s bloody brilliant!
+It is.
+It is brilliant!

 I mean we can all find 30 minutes a week can’t we?
 However crazy busy we are.

 So what … you demand … is the big secret?

 (If you’re like me, you’ll skip this bit.
 DON’T!!!)